Non-metric geometry as the origin of mass in gauge theories of scale invariance: Phenomenology

 With the Higgs and Planck scale related to the underlying non-metric geometry, their hierarchy may be be related to this, too.
 The scale of non-metricity is given by the mass of the gauge boson of scale invariance, $m_\w\sim \q M_p$; below this scale metricity is restored.
 In general, one would expect that this scale be close to the Planck scale.
 But it must be mentioned that the current lower bound on the non-metricity scale is very low, of few TeV only \cite{Latorre}.
 Theoretically, this is realised by tuning the coupling $\q\ll 1$.
-Such small $\q$ is not unnatural, given that it is one of the gravity couplings of the theory ($\xi, \q$).
+Such small $\q$ is actually natural, because it is one of the gravity couplings of the theory ($\xi, \q$).
+For detailed numerical estimates of the couplings $\xi$, $\q$ and Higgs non-minimal coupling, due to constraints from EW precision data and inflation, see \cite{SMW}.

-If the non-metricity scale $m_\w$ is low, in the TeV region, then the Higgs mass is natural.
-To see this note that quantum corrections $\delta m_\sigma^2$ to the Higgs mass are quadratic in the scale of new physics ($m_\w$) so \bea \delta m_\sigma^2\sim m_\w^2. \eea Above the mass of $\w_\mu$, the gauged scale symmetry is restored together with its protection for the Higgs mass; indeed, this is so since no mass term is then allowed and quantum corrections above $m_\w$ could only be of logarithmic type.
-This hints at a solution to the hierarchy problem that is technically natural, based on a gauged scale symmetry\footnote{It would also be interesting to construct a supersymmetric version of Weyl quadratic action (\ref{inA}) - to our knowledge there is no such version in the current literature.}.
+If the non-metricity scale $m_\w$ is low, in the TeV region, then the Higgs mass is natural, as already noticed in \cite{SMW}.
+To see this note that quantum corrections $\delta m_\sigma^2$ to the Higgs mass are quadratic in the scale of ``new physics'' (in our case $m_\w$), so \bea \delta m_\sigma^2\sim m_\w^2. \eea Above the mass of $\w_\mu$, the gauged scale symmetry is restored together with its UV protection for the Higgs mass; indeed, this is so since no mass counterterm is then allowed and quantum corrections above $m_\w$ could at most be of logarithmic type.
+This indicates a solution to the hierarchy problem that is technically natural, based on a gauged scale symmetry\footnote{It would also be interesting to construct a supersymmetric version of Weyl quadratic action (\ref{inA}) - to our knowledge there is no such version in the current literature.}.